-- Subject Requirement
+- College Preparatory 'A-G' Subject Requirement

 - Personal Insight Questions

-- Portfolio Review (optional for Arts majors)
+- Portfolio Review (optional for majors to the Arts)

 To be eligible for admission to UC San Diego, you must complete UC College preparatory courses (A-G courses) in the subjects below and earn a "C" grade or better.
 Complete at least 11 of the 15 courses before your senior year of high school.